Standard Bank

-Standard Bank (officially Standard Bank Group Limited) is the largest bank in Africa, as well as the continent's largest lender by assets.
+Standard Bank (officially Standard Bank Group Limited) is the largest bank in Africa, as well as the continent's largest lender by assets, with R3.8 trillion of assets.

 The company's corporate headquarters, Standard Bank Centre, is located in Johannesburg, Gauteng.
 The bank has a presence in over 20 Sub-Saharan African countries, 4 global centers, and 2 offshore hubs, for a total of 26 countries of operation.

+The bank is also a majority shareholder of Firepay, which itself owns major South African mobile, online, and POS payment platform SnapScan.